Cambodia amends charter to bar dual citizens from top office

 The constitutional amendment, covering the posts of prime minister, the speakers of the upper and lower houses and chair of the Constitutional Council, was passed unanimously by the National Assembly with 111 votes.
 Hun Sen’s Cambodian People’s Party holds all 123 seats in the lower house and 12 of its lawmakers apparently were absent.

-The change will come into effect after being approval by the Senate and signed by King Norodom Sihamoni, both considered formalities.
+The change will come into effect after being approved by the Senate and signed by King Norodom Sihamoni, both considered formalities.

 Sam Rainsy’s accusation on Facebook that Hun Sen sought citizenship from Cyprus was based on an assertion in a story in the British newspaper The Guardian that the prime minister "was discovered to have been among the thousands of non-Europeans who received a Cypriot passport."
 There is no evidence that is true, and the newspaper later corrected the statement.